humhei/FCSWatch/README.md

 * Set breakpoint in any of TestProject,TestLib2,TestLib1
 * F5 Debug `Launch TestProject`
 * modify fs files in any of TestProject,TestLib2,TestLib1
-* add new fs file in any of TestProject,TestLib2,TestLib1
+* (Optional) add new fs file in any of TestProject,TestLib2,TestLib1
 * Relaunch Debugger

 ## Get started